Thumb Description Linked to

 "Hugh McLellan's Family Line"

-This is S235; it cites no sources, but describes the line from Bryce through Capt.
+This cites no sources, but describes the line from Bryce through Capt.
 Joseph McLellan to Maj.
 Hugh McLellan.
-Because there are no sources I regard it as less authoritative, but I believe that the author, William Barry, is associated with the McLellan-Sweat house.
+Because there are no sources it is less authoritative, but I believe that the author, William Barry, is associated with the McLellan-Sweat house.

 'May Be Attempting Death by Starvation'